jelic98/cv/index.md

 <div class="up3" markdown="1">
 __DZOKS__

-Founded an e-commerce retail clothing company that has grown steadily for two years.
+Founded and lead an e-commerce retail clothing company that has grown steadily for two years.
 Using word-of-mouth and social media to build brand awareness, the company turned a profit after two months expanding its product line from several to dozens.
-The custom-built e-commerce platform has functionalities to automate most processes including shipping and bookkeeping and may be adopted by for use by other e-commerce businesses.
+The custom-built e-commerce platform has functionalities to automate most processes including shipping and bookkeeping and may be adopted for use by other e-commerce businesses.
 </div>

 <br/>